nandinichhajed/nandinichhajed/README.md

 ## Hey there 👋 Nandini Chhajed
-- 🔭 I’m currently working on Backend Web Development
+- 🔭 I’m currently working on Backend Web Development with Django
 - 🌱 I’m currently learning HTML & CSS
 - 👯 I’m looking to Collaborate on UI/UX Designing
 - 🤔 I’m looking for help with CSS